-It’s a pretty straightforward tool, that has all the parts placed logically so it could be easy to use for anyone who never touched a roofing nailer.
+It’s a pretty straightforward tool that has all everything placed logically so it could be easy to use for anyone who never touched a roofing nailer.

 All-Weather Nailer: Hot or Cold, You Can Count on it.

 No matter the weather, hot or cold, Hitachi can handle it.
 One of the greatest things about this nailer is that was designed to withstand extreme weather conditions.
-Hitachi roofing nailer is the tool you can rely on even in winter, rain or in cold & hot temperatures.
+This Hitachi roofing nailer is the tool you can rely on even in snow, rain, and hot or cold temperatures.

-The secret of Hitachi is the air-powered nail-feed system, that automatically eliminates dirt, residue, and moisture from the tool.
+The secret to this Hitachi is the air-powered nail-feed system that automatically eliminates dirt, residue, and moisture from the tool.

-If you need to install a roof in winter or repair a roof in cold-weather, then Hitachi is the nailer we recommend.
+If you need to install a roof in winter or repair a roof in cold weather, then this Hitachi is the nailer we recommend.

-This nailgun is designed with a side-loaded magazine, one of the most popular layouts found usually on roofing nailers.
+This nailgun is designed with a side-loading magazine, one of the most popular layouts on roofing nailers.

 The magazine accepts up to 120 coiled nails, sized from 7/8-inch to 1-3/4 inch with a shank diameter of 0.120.

 When you’re installing a roof you’ll need to reload the magazine pretty often.
-It’s crucial that the reloading process to be easy to do.
+It’s crucial that the reloading process is easy to do.

-Hitachi magazine is easy to open, reload and close.
-The process of putting a new coil of nails is straightforward, and after some time can be done in a few seconds.
+Hitachi’s magazine is easy to open, reload and close.
+The process of putting a new coil of nails is straightforward, and after some practice can be done in a few seconds.